Beauty of Moscow Lilac Shrubs

 |Uses:||olerates moist soil and full sun.
 Full sun brings out the best flowering.
 Will adapt to drier sites|

-Lilac Beauty of Moscow for Sale Online
+Beauty of Moscow Lilac Shrubs for Sale Online

 Lilac Beauty of Moscow also known as Syringa vulgaris 'Krasavitsa Moskvy' produces large double white flowers that are tinged with pink highlights.
-They are perfectly formed and highly fragrant as they emerge in mid-spring.
+The flowers are perfectly formed and highly fragrant as they emerge in mid-spring.
 This spectacular Lilac offers not only rare beauty but is also very resistant to pests and disease.
 In addition, it's extremely hardy and weather resistant.

 - Fragrant, white flowers have shell pink overtones in the Spring.